-- Collision: You may claim for damages to your car due to a collision with another car, object or if it rolls over.
-An example includes hit and run collision.
+- Collision: You may claim damages to your car due to a collision with another car, object, or if it rolls over.
+An example includes hit-and-run collisions.

-- Comprehensive: Claim under this coverage for a loss due to anything other than a collision damage.
-Examples include fire, theft, vandalism etc.
+- Comprehensive: Claim under this coverage for a loss due to anything other than collision damage.
+Examples include fire, theft, vandalism, etc.

 - Loss of use: Get this cover to claim for expenses when you rent a vehicle as your car is repaired.

 Dominion of Canada Car Insurance Cancellation Policy

 When you wish to cancel your Dominion car insurance policy due to any reason then you may inform your broker.
 If you wish to speak to one of the regional or head offices then you may contact them directly.
 They will calculate your refund as per the number of months left on your policy term.
 When you cancel early instead of renewal then you may pay a cancellation fee.

 To report a car insurance claim you may call 1800-661-5522 and they will help you 365 days every year all day.
 In order to file your claim, you may provide them your name, contact number, address, policy number, description of loss including date, other motorist’s name and contact details, time, and location.
 You may also give them the vehicle details such as VIN, make, model, year, etc.

 How Can I Get Dominion of Canada Car Insurance Quote

 You may get a car insurance quote from a broker.
 Contact the insurance broker in your location using the website form.

 You may use the following methods to get in touch with Dominion Insurance.